ArtemDevAp/SpaceX/README.md

 master - main branch created in 2021

-refactor - breanch for refactoring created in 2023
+refactor - branch for refactoring created in 2023

 ref/* - separate branches to refactor